 We study the chemical and structural degradation mechanisms that limit material stability, aiming to identify their root causes.
 This knowledge enables us to rationally design materials with improved long-term stability.

-We use advanced characterization techniques to analyze end-of-life processes under external stressors.
+We use advanced characterization techniques to analyze degradation processes under external stressors.
 These studies are done in situ and operando, utilizing high-throughput approaches to accelerate understanding and discovery.

-When an energy material reaches its end-of-life, we focus on experimentally treating the resulting waste to either recycle the raw materials or repurpose the material for new applications.
+When an energy material reaches its end-of-use, we focus on experimentally treating the resulting undesired material to either re-synthesize it or repurpose it for new applications.